Policy and Procedure Name:

 3.

-loss compensation award.
-A date of injury:
+compensation award.
+A DOI:

 a.
 On or after November 3, 1989, compensation is payable per

-week to the injured worker at one hundred percent of the statewide average
+week to the IW at 100% of the statewide average weekly wage (SAWW) for the DOI,

-average weekly wage (AWW), according to R.C.
+regardless of the IW’s average weekly wage (AWW), according to R.C.
 4123.62(C).

 b.
-On August 22, 1986, through November 2, 1989, compensation is payable at sixty-six and two-thirds
+On August 22, 1986, through November 2, 1989, compensation is payable at 66 2/3% of the IW’s AWW at the

-no less than 40% of the SAWW for the date of injury.
+of the SAWW for the DOI and no less than 40% of the SAWW for the DOI.

 c.
 On December

-2, 1975, through August 21, 1986, compensation is payable at sixty-six and
+2, 1975, through August 21, 1986, compensation is payable at 66 2/3% of the IW’s

 d.
 Prior to